 Investigating the construction site, the elements of the scaffold collapse or failure, and the injuries that resulted from the accident.Employers might cover up an accident and remove damaged scaffolding or materials quickly in order to get a construction site back up and running as quickly as is possible.
 A scaffolding accident lawyer will make sure that all relevant evidence is preserved.

 Filing a complaint within the Statute of Limitations.
 An injured party in California generally has two years to file a personal injury lawsuit after an accident.
 Failure to file within this time limit can prevent further recovery for injuries.

 Negotiating with insurance companies.A contractor’s workman’s comp insurance carriers will employ teams of lawyers who will try to minimize an injured party’s insurance recovery.
 Having a talented attorney in your corner is the best way to ensure your rights are protected.

 Identifying liable parties.
 Multiple contractors and tradesmen frequently work together at a single construction site.
 A worker who is injured in a scaffolding accident might be shuttled between a general contractor and any number of sub-contractors, including the company that leased and erected the scaffolding.
 Via meticulous investigations, your attorney will attach liability to appropriate parties and seek all avenues of legal recovery.

 Scaffolding accident attorneys serving LA

-The Los Angeles-based Salamati Law Firm will be your strongest advocates if you have suffered injuries in any type of California scaffolding or construction accident.
+The Los Angeles-based Salamati Law Firm will be your strongest advocate if you have suffered injuries in any type of California scaffolding or construction accident.
 We give your case the full amount of respect and attention it deserves and work tirelessly to recover the largest settlement or court award on your behalf.
 Set up a no-obligation consultation today with a scaffolding accident lawyer Los Angeles trusts.